TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 data class Model(/*...*/)
 ```
 {: title="data models"}
-additionally let's say this is the class that orchestrates the loading and displaying:
+Additionally, let's say this is the class that orchestrates the loading and displaying:
 ```kotlin
 class JourneyPresenter(
     private val view: JourneyView,